 10 Best practices for Revit beginners

 Autodesk Revit is a great BIM tool for architects, engineers, designers and contractors.
-Yet, a tool is as good as its user, and the full potential of modeling in Revit can only be understood through a deep understanding of its various functions.
+Yet, a tool is as good as its user, and the full potential of modelling in Revit can only be understood through a deep understanding of its various functions.

 1. Move from 2D, think 3D

 One of the biggest challenges with Revit is to move from 2D thinking to #3D thinking.
-Both professionals and students that came in my Revit classes during the past years were comfortable with how they did things and didn’t understand why change is needed.
+Both professionals and students that came to my Revit classes during the past years were comfortable with how they did things and didn’t understand why change is needed.
 I must admit that when I started with Revit, (10 years ago) I did exactly the same.
 I was still thinking in a 2D Construction Document way.
 I was looking for a way to do the things I was used to, rather than adopting a new way of working.
-But eventually, I realized the full potential of the BIM process and technology and I was fascinated by the speed and quality of modeling a construction project in Revit.
+But eventually, I realized the full potential of the BIM process and technology and I was fascinated by the speed and quality of modelling a construction project in Revit.

 2. Link do not Import DWG